-Lying along the slopes of the majestic “Mountains of the Moon” is the Rwenzori Mountains national park.
+Lying along the slopes of the majestic “Mountains of the Moon” is the Rwenzori Mountains National Park.
 The park was listed as a world heritage site in 1994 by UNESCO for its unrivaled beauty just a few years after being officially opened in 1991.
 The park is situated in the south western part of Uganda and on the east side of the western rift valley.
-It shares borders with Democratic republic of Congo and Virunga national park also a UNESCO world heritage site.
+It shares borders with Democratic republic of Congo and Virunga National Park, also a UNESCO world heritage site.

+Visitors are charged $35 per day as entry fees to the park.
 The park lies in the districts of Kasese and Bundibugyo.
 It covers almost half of the Rwenzori ranges gifting the park with glaciers, waterfalls, snowfields and lakes making it one of Africa’s top beautiful mountain parks.
 Its position in the rift valley blesses the park with a huge bio diversity ranging from big game like elephants, buffalos, bush babies, leopards and endemic species to this park like the Rwenzori red duiker.

 Over 89 bird species call the park home and pull a numerous population of birders every year.
 Wildlife in Rwenzori varies with the elevation and usually provides an intriguing chance to visitors to explore all this beauty in one package.

 The main reason for most visitors to this park is the exceptional quest to conquer the equatorial snow peaks of the “Mountains of the moon”.
-While on this hike you will witness tropical rainforest to alpine meadows and snow.
+While on this hike you will witness tropical rain-forest to alpine meadows and snow.
 The park supports its own species like giant lobelia, heather enveloped in moss that thrives on its peaks and other exotic plant species making it one of the best mountaineering destinations in the world.

 There are many bird species to lookout for while here; most importantly the Albertine Rift endemics such as the Rwenzori Batis, Shelley’s Crimson wings, Rwenzori Turaco, Montane (Rwenzori) Nightjar, Dwarf Honey guide, Archer’s Robin-Chat, , Stripe-breast Tit and any true birder will never be disappointed in Rwenzori national park as the experience starts even before entering the gates of the park.